-Amy began her yoga journey in 2012 when she started practicing yoga as a tool to alleviate her anxiety.
+Amy began her yoga journey when she started practicing yoga as a tool to alleviate her anxiety.
 She found the use of breath, meditation and presence yoga provided to be key in managing her panic attacks.
 As her practice grew, she discovered the physical benefits to be valuable as well.
 The one thing she truly embraces and loves about yoga is that learning is never ending.
 Every time you place yourself on the mat, you experience something new.
 Yoga is a philosophy that allows the physical to compliment and nurture the mental, emotional and spiritual sides of every individual.
 She believes yoga is for everyBODY and the benefits can be utilized off the mat in every aspect of our lives.
-Amy received her 200-hour RYT from CorePower Austin in 2017.
+Amy received her 200-hour RYT from CorePower Austin.
 Outside of yoga, she is also a massage therapist and enjoys a wide range of hobbies to include reading, paddleboarding and enjoying her pack of puppies – two adorable Yorkies and a beautiful German Shepherd.